novalabsxyz/devdocs/devices/migrating-devices-to-helium/device-migration-the-things-network.md

 # The Things Network

 This short guide will walk you through porting your devices to the Helium Network \(and Helium Console\) from TTN and the TTN Console.
+If you are doing more than a few devices though, you may want to try the [Command-Line Interface for automated import](https://developer.helium.com/console/cli#ttn-import).

 At a high level, there are two steps to accomplish this migration: